mcpt/mcpt.github.io/index.md

 CPT is a club for anyone who wants to learn, compete, or simply have fun programming.
 I highly recommend it to every student at Mackenzie and I’m excited for the upcoming year!

+## Vice Presidents

+### Richard Yi
+After I joined CPT in Grade 9, I cared only about two things: my friends, and competitive programming.
+I hope that we can train our members to be the best competitive programmers.
+Long live JDCC!

 ## Execs

 ### Eleanor Robson
 CPT has helped me learn to think critically and creatively.
 Through contests and practice problems, I have become a more persistent problem-solver.
 More than that, CPT has given me the opportunity to socialize with friends and meet fellow programmers.

 ### Yuan Yang
 I have been a part of CPT for 3 years and enjoyed all the events and lessons held by the club.
 Last year's Girl's Invitational Contest was the best part!
 CPT is always enriching and challenging, but this year, it has also become more inclusive and fun.

 ### Andy Pham
 In 9th grade I joined CPT for the lessons and joined the house JDCC competitions.
 I'm amazed by how much I've learned, just being in a room with enthusiastic members and so many ideas and new concepts flying about.
 I will never forget my introduction to Bogo, Quantum, and Existentialist Sort (treat yourself, go check them out).